-We're prepping our second Sustainable Fishing Challenges post for the #tech4wildlife blog, and this week we're discussing how fishing gear itself could benefit from fresh technological innovations to prevent both environmental damage and damage to species and populations.
+This week in our Sustainable Fishing Challenge, we're discussing how fishing gear itself could benefit from fresh technological innovations to prevent both environmental damage and damage to species and populations.

 According to Dan, one major challenge reducing the impact of fishing gears on the seabed.
 In our post, he says, "While most fishing gears don’t touch the ocean floor, over 25% of the world’s catch comes from gears that do (mainly bottom-trawls).
 Innovations to change the extent to which these gears contact the seabed have dual conservation and production gains in that – as well as avoiding habitat and species disturbance – they reduce fuel consumption.
 While limited, there have been some strides forward in either raising trawl nets so they rarely touch the floor (e.g. the Dutch SumWing trawl; Alaska fisheries modifications of trawl “sweep”) or even, in one case, entirely removing seabed contact whilst still targeting bottom-dwelling species (the Optitog “Virtual Prawn Trawl”)."